 If you don't have recent paperwork and aren't sure which vaccines your pet needs, our team can help.
 Some of the more common vaccines for kittens we recommend, for example, include rabies, feline distemper, and feline leukemia.
 Recommended puppy vaccinations include rabies, canine distemper, canine influenza, and parvovirus.

-At the end of your pet's appointment, our Olathe veterinarian can provide you with an up-to-date vaccination schedule so you know which vaccines your pet will need in the future and when to have them administered.
+At the end of your pet's appointment, our Johnson County veterinarian can provide you with an up-to-date vaccination schedule so you know which vaccines your pet will need in the future and when to have them administered.

 What are the potential side effects of vaccinations?

 Most pets don't experience any side effects after being vaccinated, but some pets will experience a little bit of lethargy in the first 12-24 hours after the appointment.
 While rare, pet owners should also be on the lookout for signs of an allergic reaction, such as persistent vomiting or extreme swelling, if this happens give us a call immediately.

 Schedule an Appointment with Our Veterinarian in Gardner

-If your pet is due for vaccinations, whether it be puppy vaccinations or vaccines for kittens, our veterinarian in Gardner has you covered.
-Give Oakbrook Animal Hospital a call at 913-884-8778 to schedule your pet's vaccination appointment or find out more about our many services offered.
+If your pet is due for vaccinations, whether it be puppy vaccinations, vaccines for kittens, or their annual vaccinations, our veterinarians in Gardner have you covered.
+Give Oakbrook Animal Hospital a call at 913-884-8778 to schedule your pet's annual exam and vaccination appointment or to find out more about the many services we offer.